Skip to main content

 • You’re limited to rolling over a lifetime max of $35,000 from a 529 plan to a Roth IRA.

-• The annual maximum you can contribute to a Roth IRA in 2023 is $6,500.
-So, under current contribution limits it would take you a little over 5 years to roll over the $35,000 lifetime limit.
+• The annual maximum you can contribute to a Roth IRA in 2026 is $7,500.
+So, under current contribution limits it would take you about 5 years to roll over the $35,000 lifetime limit.
 Remember that IRA contribution limits may increase in future years.

 • Contributions to the 529 plan within the last 5 years (and the earnings on those contributions) are ineligible to be rolled to a Roth IRA.